Blow up chairs, organic chocolate, free mugs and copious information, take your pick…

 The Oxford law fair, which happened on November 10 at the Exam Schools, offered different things to different attendees, depending on your perspective.
 In the heavy recruiting whirl that is Michaelmas term the Fair is a key event for both firms and students.

 For law firms and chambers it is a chance to meet candidates, assess the new crop of potential applicants and check what they are doing is still relevant to the student population.

 For students it is a way to ask the questions you cannot find information about on the website, meet recruiters and partners and get a ‘feel’ as to if the culture and focus of the firms fit with your career goals and personality.
 It is also a chance to nab some serious freebies for your room.

-Claire Hansen, second year law student at Harris Manchester College, Oxford.
-In the process of changing careers from international technology marketing into law, hopefully with a TMT focus.
+Claire Hansen is a second year law student at Harris Manchester College, Oxford.
+She is in the process of changing careers from international technology marketing into law, hopefully with a TMT focus.